4phycs/4phycs.github.io/me.md

 I am a researcher of computer and data science.
-I am very interested in time series, in particular I am developing new concepts and algorithms for `anomaly detection`, like a new indicator which extend the concept of *discord*, for online analysis.
+I am very interested in time series, in particular I am developing new concepts and algorithms for `anomaly detection`, like a new indicator which extends the concept of *discord*, for online analysis.

 I am the assistant professor for the course of `Parallel Computing` at the department of computer science (Dipartimento di Informatica Sistemtistica e Comunicazione, [DISCO](https://www.disco.unimib.it/it)) at [University of Milan-Bicocca](http://www.unimib.it),